 “The Limits of Norm Change in Weak States: Experimental Evidence from Somalia,” with Nicholas Haas (NYU).

 “Does Community Driven Conflict Management Work?
 Evidence from a RCT in West Ivory Coast,” with Anup Phayal (UNCW).

-“The Legitimacy of Military Interventions: Experimental Evidence from a Comparative Analysis between Insurgents, National, Regional and U.S. Forces in Somalia.”
+“The Legitimacy of Institutions in Active Conflict Settings: Experimental Evidence from a Comparative Analysis between Different Institutions in Somalia.”